YouTube Marketing: The Complete Small Business Guide for 2023

 Your monthly analytics will serve as your benchmark.
 Amplify your efforts in areas your channel performs well, and adjust your marketing strategy for weaker areas.

 Six proven tips to promote your YouTube channel

 Working with influencers and optimizing your channel are great ways for channel growth.
 But there are more proven strategies to help boost your channels’ engagement:

 - Write engaging titles.
 Your video title should inspire curiosity in people without using a clickbait headline.
 People want to see entertaining content with substance.
 For example, you can use attention-grabbing phrases such as “Must-see,” “Best-of,” and “How-to.”

 - Cross-promote your videos on YouTube.
 Get the most out of your new content by promoting older content in the description box.
-Make sure it’s related to your new content and use fun and short captions.
+Ensure it’s related to your new content, and use fun and short captions.

 - Host a contest or a giveaway.
 This is a proven strategy to boost traffic in your channel and other social platforms.
 Cross-promote it on your other social media accounts to expand the reach and simplify the contest rules.

 - Start a YouTube series.
-Get to know what content your audience likes and start a series about it.
-Beginning a series helps you stay on track while giving your subscribers something to look forward to that keeps them coming back to your channel.
+Learn what content your audience likes and start a series about it.
+Beginning a series helps you stay on track while giving your subscribers something to look forward to that keeps them returning to your channel.

 - Try live streaming.
 Experiment with a YouTube live stream talking about topics that your audience likes.
 Remember to keep it casual and acknowledge your viewers.
 Many influencers, for example, build their audience by live streaming.